 As a rule, the cost of tours includes lunch during the tour and a fee for visiting attractions.
 The main drawback of a package tour is that you will always be surrounded by a crowd of other tourists eager to relax in a secluded corner of nature.

-For example, suppose you plan to spend the whole day on a private tour to the Coron.
-In that case, you can plan to visit Kayangan, Barracuda, and Twin Lagoon, take a dive at one of the points and start your journey from the point farthest from the city – Atwayan Beach to be there before the bulk of tourists.
+For example, suppose you want to spend the whole day on a private tour to Coron.
+In that case, you can plan to visit Kayangan, Barracuda, and Twin Lagoon.
+Start your journey from the point farthest from the city, Atwayan Beach.
+Be there before the bulk of tourists.

-On the second day, take the Busuanga route: -> Green и Blue Lagoon -> rest on one of the beaches -> snorkeling on Malwawey Coral Garden -> Busuanga.
+Take the Busuanga route: Green и Blue Lagoon → rest on one of the beaches → snorkeling on Malwawey Coral Garden → Busuanga.

 - Exchangers on Busuanga.
 There are several exchange offices on the island, but it is better to change money in advance and take cash in local currency.

 - When to go to Coron: the best time is from November to May, when the sea is usually calmer.
 Please note that cancellations and delays of planes and ships are likely during the rainy season.